Leyi-24/Geog485/Lab3/Readme.md

                         Sys.getenv("PATH"), sep=""))
 ', file.path(Sys.getenv("R_USER"), ".Rprofile"), useBytes = TRUE)
 ```
-Now quite RStudio and Restart.
+Now quit RStudio and Restart.
-you might need these packages if you cannot plot your point cloud
+You might need these packages if you cannot plot your point cloud
 #https://www.xquartz.org/ #install this and unzip if running on macOS

 ```